Medical marijuana: Osceola County dispensary vote

 In 2016, Osceola County leaders put a framework in place to decide who could sell medical marijuana.

-A company called San Felasco nurseries scored 93 out of 100 in its application to open three stores, which were planned for east and west Irlo Bronson Memorial Highway and the intersection of John Young Parkway and Pleasant Hill Road until the ban went into effect.
+San Felasco nurseries scored 93 out of 100 in its application to open three stores, which were planned for east and west Irlo Bronson Memorial Highway and the intersection of John Young Parkway and Pleasant Hill Road.

-Some residents said they are worried a lack of dispensaries will send people and tax dollars north to Orange County.
+Some residents said a lack of dispensaries could send people and tax dollars north to Orange County.

 © 2018 Cox Media Group.